-developments in the hacker community.
+While Stallman was developing Emacs in the AI Lab, there were other, unsettling developments elsewhere in the hacker community.
 Brian Reid's 1979 decision to embed "time bombs" in Scribe, making it possible for Unilogic to limit unpaid user access to the software, was a dark omen to Stallman.
 "He considered it the most Nazi thing he ever saw in his life," recalls Reid.
-Despite going on to later Internet fame as the cocreator of the Usenet alt heirarchy, Reid says he still has yet to live down that 1979 decision, at least in Stallman's eyes.
+Despite going on to later Internet fame as the co-creator of the Usenet alt hierarchy, Reid says he still has yet to live down that 1979 decision, at least in Stallman's eyes.
 "He said that all software should be free and the prospect of charging money for software was a crime against humanity."

 Although Stallman had been powerless to head off Reid's sale, he did possess the ability to curtail other forms of behavior deemed contrary to the hacker ethos.
-As central source-code maintainer for the Emacs "commune," Stallman began to wield his power for political effect.
-During his final stages of conflict with the administrators at the Laboratory for Computer Science over password systems, Stallman initiated a software " strike," refusing to send lab members the latest version of Emacs until they rejected the security system on the lab's computers.
-The move did little to improve Stallman's growing reputation as an extremist, but it got the point across: commune members were expected to speak up for basic hacker values.
+As central source-code maintainer for the original Emacs, Stallman began to wield his power for political effect.
+During his final stages of conflict with the administrators at the Laboratory for Computer Science over password systems, Stallman initiated a software "strike," refusing to send lab members the latest version of Emacs until they rejected the security system on the lab's computers.
+This was more gesture than sanction, since nothing could stop them from installing it themselves.
+But it got the point across: putting passwords on an ITS system would lead to condemnation and reaction.